Journey to the Center of the Earth (1989 film)

-Journey to the Center of the Earth is a 1989 fantasy film.
-It was a nominal sequel to the 1988 film Alien from L.A., both of which are (very) loosely based on the 1864 novel Journey to the Center of the Earth by Jules Verne.
+Journey to the Center of the Earth is an American 1989 fantasy film directed by Rusty Lemorande and starring Nicola Cowper and Paul Carafotes.
+It was a nominal sequel to the 1988 film Alien from L.A., both of which are very loosely based on the 1864 novel Journey to the Center of the Earth by Jules Verne.

 Plot summary

 Newly hired nanny Crystina arrives in Hawaii to discover that her charge is the dog of Nimrod, a rock star.
 Two brothers accidentally take the dog's basket to a local cave with their sister.
 The group of young people get lost in a cavern while exploring a volcano.
 The volcano explodes and while fleeing they discover the lost city of Atlantis, at the center of the Earth.
 Atlantis is inhabited, and view the arrival of the group along with a separate visitor from the surface, Wanda Saknussemm, as an invasion.
 This leads the Atlanteans to prepare to invade the surface.
 The children, nanny and Saknussemm must stop the invasion and escape to the surface.